History of Sussex: Railways

+In September 2021, the government announced that Southeastern would take over the South Eastern franchise from Govia that operates between eastern Sussex and London.

 Ports

 The two major ports in Sussex are at Newhaven, opened in 1579, and at Shoreham opened in 1760.
 Other ports such as Pevensey, Winchelsea, and the original medieval port of Rye now lie stranded from the current coastline.
 In addition, for smaller craft, there are working harbours at Rye Harbour and Hastings, with Brighton Marina, Pagham and Chichester harbours catering for leisure craft.
 Other harbours that existed such as Fishbourne, Steyning, Old Shoreham, Meeching and Bulverhythe are long since silted up and have been built over.